pandorasNox/presentations/ideas.md

 - static-site enterprise recommendations deconstructed
 - static-site CI/CD edge case(s)
 - learn to automate the setup of a bare metal k8s cluster
+- how I approched vue.js and its ecosystem

 ## 04 - split talk
 - tools for local kubernetes development